papercups-io/papercups/README.md

 - Create and migrate your database with `mix ecto.setup`
 - Start the server with `mix phx.server`

-## Setting up email alerts

-- Set the environment variable in the .env.example
-* at the moment we only support mailgun - other messaging channels coming soon!

 This will automatically start up the React frontend in watch mode on `localhost:3000`, with the API running on `localhost:4000`.

 ### To start client side

 The frontend code will start up automatically when you run `mix phx.server`, but for more information see: [README](assets/README.md)

+## Setting up email alerts

+Set the environment variables in the [`.env.example`](https://github.com/papercups-io/papercups/blob/master/.env.example) file.

+At the moment we only support [Mailgun](https://www.mailgun.com/) — other messaging channels are coming soon!

 ## Running tests

-Create postgres test database named: `chat_api_test`
+Create a PostgreSQL test database named: `chat_api_test`, and run:

 ```
 mix test